Lab-Jaiswal/tidyukbiobank/README.md

  1. Make a UKB fileset
         a.
 Download and decrypt your data from the Uk BioBank
         b.
 Run the following commands to create a fileset:

-        `ukb_unpack ukbxxxx.enc key
+         ukb_unpack ukbxxxx.enc key
          ukb_conv ukbxxxx.enc_ukb r
-         ukb_conv ukbxxxx.enc_ukb docs`
+         ukb_conv ukbxxxx.enc_ukb docs
  2. Make a UKB dataset
         a.
-Install the ukbtools package:                                                                                                     `devtools::install_github("kenhanscombe/ukbtools", dependencies = TRUE)`
+Install the ukbtools package:

+        devtools::install_github("kenhanscombe/ukbtools", dependencies = TRUE)
         b.
 Run [ukbtools](https://kenhanscombe.github.io/ukbtools/articles/explore-ukb-data.html) ukb_df command, which requires the stem of your fileset and its path:

-`ukb_data <- ukb_df("ukbxxxx", path = "/full/path/to/my/data")`
+        ukb_data <- ukb_df("ukbxxxx", path = "/full/path/to/my/data")

 The ukb_df() function returns a dataframe with usable column names.
-This command may take several minutes and, depending on the amount of memory available, you may need to split the ukbxxxx.tab dataframe into several peices (I used the following command: `cat ukbxxxxx.tab | parallel -j 16 --header : --pipe -N10000 'cat >subset_{#}.tab`).
+This command may take several minutes and, depending on the amount of memory available, you may need to split the ukbxxxx.tab dataframe into several peices.
+I used the following command:

+        cat ukbxxxxx.tab | parallel -j 16 --header : --pipe -N10000 'cat >subset_{#}.tab

 ### Genetic Data